-In 2019, Korn Ferry supported management in conducting their risk assessment of our incentive compensation plans and practices.
-As a result of this analysis as well as their regular review of compensation policies and practices, management has concluded that our compensation programs do not create risks that are reasonably likely to have a material adverse effect on the company.
+As a result of their regular review of compensation policies and practices, management has concluded that our compensation programs do not create risks that are reasonably likely to have a material adverse effect on the company.
 The Compensation Committee has reviewed and agrees with management's conclusion.

-CEO Pay Ratio for 2019
+CEO Pay Ratio for 2021

-As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, we determined that the 2019 total compensation of Hana Khouri, our Chief Executive Officer, which totaled \$608,000, on an annualized basis (with 2019 bonus pro-rated as of her start date), was approximately 55 times the total compensation of our median employee in 2019 calculated in the same manner, which totaled \$11,058.
+As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, we determined that the 2021 total compensation of Hana Khouri, our Chief Executive Officer, which totaled \$900,000, was approximately 122 times the total compensation of our median employee in 2021 calculated in the same manner, which totaled \$7,403.
+We employ a large number of part-time and seasonal employees, in addition to hourly entry-level employees.
+The foregoing factors tend to decrease the total compensation of our median employee

-We identified the median employee using the W-2 compensation for 2019 of our employees, excluding our Chief Executive Officer, who were employed by us on December 31, 2019, the last day of our payroll year (whether employed on a full-time, part-time, seasonal or temporary basis).
+We identified the median employee using the W-2 compensation for 2021 of our employees, excluding our Chief Executive Officer, who were employed by us on December 31, 2021, the last day of our payroll year (whether employed on a full-time, part-time, seasonal or temporary basis).
 After identifying the median employee, we calculated annual total compensation for such employee using the same methodology we use for our CEO Compensation.